 Deltamethrin (98%), Chlorprifos (99%), and Ivermectin powder (97%) were obtained from a local Egyptian company specializing in pesticides and chemicals (Laboratory Chemicals Trading Company).
 The three acaricides, Deltamethrin (D), Chlorpyrifos (Ch), and Ivermectin (IV), were dissolved in pure ethyl alcohol at different concentrations.
-Deltamethrin was dissolved at a rate of 5%, Chlorpyrifos at a rate of 25%, and ivermectin at a rate of 1%.
+Deltamethrin was dissolved at a rate of 5%.
+Chlorpyrifos at a rate of 25%, and Ivermectin at a rate of 1%.
 Five dilutions were prepared by diluting D and Ch in 70% ethyl alcohol.
-A 1% stock solution of Ivermectin was made using 100% ethanol, as described by (Rodriguez-Vivas et al., 2014).
+A 1% stock solution of Ivermectin was made ethanol. as described using 100% bv (Rodriguez-Vivas et al., 2014).
 Distilled water was used to dilute a 1% ethanol solution containing 2% Triton X-100 (TX 1%).
-After then, the TX solutions were used to prepare different ivermectin dilutions (5, 2.5, 1.25, 0.75, and 0.38 mg/mL).
+After then, the TX solutions were used to prepare different Ivermectin dilutions (5, 2.5, 1.25, 0.75, and 0.38 mg/mL).